Walgreens The Thread

 6. Pets

 Pet allergies are fairly common.
-About 3 in 10 people with allergies are allergic to dogs and cats.
+About 2 in 10 people are allergic to dogs and cats.
 The proteins found in pet dander, saliva or urine can each trigger allergy symptoms, such as eye irritation, skin irritation or rash, stuffy nose, coughing and even breathing problems.
 Contrary to popular belief, pet fur or hair is not an allergen.

 Pet dander is a term for dead skin cells that are naturally shed by animals.
 Both cats and dogs often have dander in their fur that can trigger allergy symptoms.
 Dander found on clothing, furniture and in carpeting can also trigger symptoms.